rabia-iqbal-digital/google-ads-ecommerce-audit/README.md

 ### 04 — Geographic performance presented optimization opportunities

-Location-level data showed variation between cities.
+The available location-level data indicated variation in observed performance across cities.

 The recommended approach is to identify consistently inefficient locations, reduce wasted spend where supported by sufficient data, and prioritize locations demonstrating stronger conversion efficiency.